 What are some signs that you might be slipping into DIY mode?
 Feeling anxious about your salvation even though you’ve truly believed the gospel.
 Lack of peace in troubled times, lack of peace with other people, fear that you aren’t a good enough Christian, trouble praying, no desire to read the Bible or worship God, resentment over too many restrictions, giving in to temptation more easily than before, doubting God’s promises.
 All of these show that you are relying on yourself and not God.
 Take it all to God!
 He will never leave you.
 Ask Him to strengthen your faith and return to trusting Him.

 The above verse may sound like Jesus is asking you to do some type of work.
 But actually taking up your cross means that you are surrendering to his authority in your life.
-Jesus was saying, pick up your cross, let’s go get crucified together!
+Jesus was saying, pick up your cross, it’s time for you to die and be born again!
 You are giving up control over your own life and choosing His will.
-You carry that cross with you daily as you daily deny your selfish desires because you were crucified with Christ and now you live by faith in Him.
+You symbolically return to the cross whenever you deny your fleshly desires and obey the commandments and live by faith in Him.
 You are no longer a DIY Christian.